arvados/arvados/doc/development/CodingStandards.md

 Make sure your name and email address are correct.

-- Use `git config --global user.email foo`example.com@ et al.
+- Use `git config --global user.email foo@example.com` et al.
-- It’s a little unfortunate to have commits with author `foo`myworkstation.local@ but not bad enough to rewrite history, so fix this before you push!
+- It’s a little unfortunate to have commits with author `foo@myworkstation.local` but not bad enough to rewrite history, so fix this before you push!

 Refer to a story number in the first (summary) line of each commit comment.
 This first line should be \<80 chars long, and should be followed by a blank line.